 No - this compound butter is also excellent for roasting a whole chicken!

-If you have other dishes (like stuffing, rolls, or green bean casserole) that require a higher oven temperature, you can absolutely roast this turkey in a hotter oven!
+If you have other dishes (like our pumpernickel stuffing or salted dinner rolls) that require a higher oven temperature, you can absolutely roast this turkey in a hotter oven!
 It will do just fine at 350°, 375°, or even 400° Fahrenheit.
 Just remember that a hotter oven will cook the turkey more quickly and can dry it out more - so keep an eye on it, baste often, and check the temperature frequently so you can pull it out right when it's done.
 If you use a hotter oven and the turkey skin starts to brown too quickly, tent it with foil while it finishes cooking to prevent burning.
 We do not recommend roasting turkey at a temperature below 325° Fahrenheit, per USDA recommendations.

 Yes!
 We love a cast iron skillet here because we can transfer it right to the stovetop when it's time to make the gravy, but you can roast the turkey in any oven-safe baking dish or casserole dish you like.
 When it's time to make the gravy, carefully pour any pan drippings into a new skillet, then make the gravy on the stovetop as directed.